Scientific Name

 Origin

 Adromischus filicaulis is native to Namibia and South Africa.
-It occurs from Rosh Pinah in southern Namibia to Willowmore, Beaufort West, and south Great Karoo in the Western Cape, growing on stony slopes or loamy flats under bushes.
+It grows on stony slopes or loamy flats under bushes from Rosh Pinah in southern Namibia to Willowmore, Beaufort West, and south of the Great Karoo in the Western Cape.

 Description

 Adromischus filicaulis is a sparingly branched succulent with short branches and grey-green leaves, usually with red to purple spots.
-It slowly grows and can reach up to 6 inches (15 cm) in height.
+It slowly grows and can reach a height of up to 6 inches (15 cm).
 The stems are thick, fleshy, grey-brown, and can grow up to 14 inches (35 cm) long and 0.5 inches (1.3 cm) in diameter.
-They are erect or decumbent and rarely with stilt adventitious roots.
-The leaves are linear-elliptic, measuring up to 3.2 inches (8 cm) long and 0.6 inches (1.5 cm) in diameter.
+They are erect or decumbent and rarely have stilt adventitious roots.
+The leaves are linear-elliptic, measuring up to 3.2 inches (8 cm) in length and 0.6 inches (1.5 cm) in diameter.

-The flowers can reach up to 0.5 inches (1.3 cm) in length and appear on spikes that can grow up to 14 inches (35 cm) tall in mid-summer.
+The flowers can reach a length of 0.5 inches (1.3 cm) and appear in mid-summer on slender stalks that can grow up to 14 inches (35 cm) tall.
 The corolla tube is yellowish-green and red-tinged towards the hairless throat.
 The petals are white or tinged pink and broadly triangular.

-Adromischus can be propagated from a single leaf, which should be placed against the side of the pot so that the stem end is just touching the compost.
+Adromischus can be propagated from a single leaf, which should be placed against the side of the pot so that the stem ends touch the compost.
 Some species drop their leaves easily, and although each leaf will form a new plant, growing a large specimen can be challenging.
 In other cases, leaves for propagation must be carefully detached with a sharp knife.

 See more at How to Grow and Care for Adromischus.